videre-project/MTGOSDK/docs/guides/collection.md

 ## Accessing Your Collection

 The full collection is available through `CollectionManager.Collection`.
-Since MTGO collections can contain thousands of unique cards, the SDK provides a `GetFrozenCollection` method that creates a compact, read-only snapshot optimized for iteration:
+Since MTGO collections can contain thousands of unique cards, the SDK provides a `GetFrozenCollection` property that creates a compact, read-only snapshot optimized for iteration:

 ```csharp
 var collection = CollectionManager.Collection